-- Research and development was impacted by the particular stage of the BETonMACE clinical trial during each particular quarter (most notably patient enrollment and visits and drug product shipment and consumption). - Research and development was also impacted by the timing of costs related to our chemistry and nonclinical studies. - Liability-classified warrants issued pursuant to unit offerings with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive (income) loss, resulting in volatility in quarterly income (loss). - Royalty preferred shares are remeasured to reflect the change in fair value at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive (income) loss, resulting in volatility in quarterly income (loss). - Interest and accretion was impacted by entering into the US\$12.0 million Vision Leader Limited convertible debenture with Vision Leader in September 2019 and the conversion of the full principal balance of the Vision Leader Limited convertible debenture in October 2020, and entering into the US\$6.0 million Hepalink Debenture in May 2021. - Share-based payments fluctuate from quarter to quarter based on the timing and fair value of restricted stock unit and stock option grants.
-Share-based payments are a non-cash expense. - The reversal of accruals in the prior period in connection with restricted stock unit grants in lieu of cash compensation. - The recognition of foreign currency gains and losses resulting from fluctuations in Canadian denominated assets and liabilities and Canadian / US dollar exchange rates.
+- Research and development was impacted by the particular stage of our clinical trials during each particular quarter. - Research and development was also impacted by the timing of costs related to our chemistry and nonclinical studies. - Liability-classified warrants issued pursuant to unit offerings with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive (income) loss, resulting in volatility in quarterly income (loss). - Royalty preferred shares are remeasured to reflect the change in estimated fair value at the end of the reporting period, with changes in estimated fair value recognized in the statement of comprehensive (loss) income, resulting in volatility in quarterly (loss) income. - Interest and accretion was impacted by entering into the US\$12.0 million Vision Leader Limited convertible debenture with Vision Leader Limited in September 2019 and the conversion of the full principal balance of the Vision Leader Limited convertible debenture in October 2020, and entering into the US\$6.0 million Hepalink Debenture in May 2021. - Share-based payments fluctuate from quarter to quarter based on the timing and fair value of restricted stock unit and stock option grants.
+Share-based payments are a non-cash expense. - The reversal of accruals in the prior period in connection with restricted stock unit grants in lieu of cash-based compensation. - The recognition of foreign currency gains and losses resulting from fluctuations in Canadian denominated assets and liabilities and Canadian / US dollar exchange rates.